-The Conservancy has long been a presence on the lush island of Pohnpei, which houses the FSM’s capital, Palikir.
-Although our work on Pohnpei began with protecting the island’s interior forests and freshwater resources, our work now extends well into the island’s waters.
-In 1999, we helped pass a law that established 11 marine protected areas around the island and on several surrounding atolls.
+The Conservancy has a long presence on the lush island of Pohnpei, which houses the FSM’s capital, Palikir.
+Although our presence on Pohnpei began with a project to protect the island’s interior forests and freshwater resources, our work now extends well into the island’s surrounding waters.

-Our ongoing involvement with the Conservation Society of Pohnpei (CSP), a partner organization launched in 1998, has been a major reason for our success with in Pohnpei.
-We helped them to create the Nahtik Marine Sanctuary, a 58-acre stretch of nearby coral reefs where we spent years working with local communities to design a sustainable management system that would protect both marine life and people’s livelihoods.
+The Conservation Society of Pohnpei (CSP) has been a major reason for our success in Pohnpei.
+The Conservancy helped create CSP in 1998, and we continue to be involved with the organization.
+With our support, CSP created the Nahtik Marine Sanctuary, a 58-acre stretch of coral reefs where we spent years working with local communities to design a sustainable management system that will protect marine life and people’s livelihoods.

-We also supported the CSP to revitalize 2,300-acre Ant Atoll, an important site for nesting seabirds, countless fish species, sea turtles and the coconut crab.
-By developing creative systems for enforcement to prevent illegal fishing, we’re also helping Pohnpeians to protect Ant, which was recently selected as both a UNESCO biosphere reserve and a state-protected area.
+We also supported CSP’s work to revitalize the 2,300-acre Ant Atoll, an important site for nesting seabirds, countless fish species, sea turtles and coconut crabs.
+By developing creative systems for enforcement to prevent illegal fishing, we’re also helping Pohnpeians to protect Ant, which was selected as both a UNESCO biosphere reserve and a state-protected area.

-Our site-based work has yielded some major successes, but we realize that — in order to have the maximum impact throughout the region — we’re most effective when we’re mobilizing others to help us expand the conservation movement.
-Through our work with groups like the CSP and Pacific Invasives Learning Network, we’re working to limit deforestation.
-And by connecting Pohnpeians with organizers from Palau’s Babeldaob Watershed Alliance, we’re jump-starting freshwater conservation and making past successes go even further.
+Our site-based work has yielded some major successes, but we realize that we’re most effective when we’re mobilizing others to help us expand the conservation movement.

 Our experience in protecting Micronesia’s freshwater is also paying dividends in Kosrae, another FSM state.
 A volcanic island with plentiful natural resources — both onshore and off — Kosrae has been an important site for the Conservancy's work in Micronesia.

-In 2009, with input from the Conservancy, state of Yap passed a law that set aside an 8,000-square-mile stretch of ocean as a manta ray sanctuary.
-The waters off the 16 main islands of Yap are an incredibly important habitat for manta rays, and by helping Yap design and develop a new MPA, we’re helping to conserve an area of the Pacific equivalent to the state of Massachusetts.
+In 2009, with input from the Conservancy, Yap passed a law that set aside an 8,000-square-mile stretch of ocean as a manta ray sanctuary.
+The waters off the 16 main islands of Yap are an incredibly important habitat for manta rays, and divers from around the world come to dive with these majestic creatures.
+By helping Yap protect mantas and their habitat, we’re helping to conserve an area of the Pacific equivalent to the state of Massachusetts.